tonyx/Sharpino/README.md

 ## Projects
 __Sharpino.Lib.Core__:

-- [Core.fs](Sharpino.Lib.Core/Core.fs): Abstract definition of _Events_, _Commands_ and _Undoer_ (or compensator  in case of Saga), definition of "evolve" function for aggregates and contexts to compute the next state given the current state and a list of event.
+- [Core.fs](Sharpino.Lib.Core/Core.fs): Abstract definition of _Events_, _Commands_ and _Undoer_ (or compensator), definition of "evolve" function for aggregates and contexts to compute the next state given the current state and a list of event.

 __Sharpino.Lib__: